modin-project/modin/README.md

 #### Modin is a DataFrame designed for datasets from 1MB to 1TB+

-Often data scientists have to use different tools for operating on datasets of different sizes.
+Often data scientists have to switch between different tools for operating on datasets of different sizes.
 Processing large dataframes with pandas is slow, and pandas does not support working with dataframes that are too large to fit into the available memory.
 As a result, pandas workflows that work well